Free Speech and Expressive Activities Policy

 2. To prevent crowding, tabling is limited to four (4) persons per table.

 3. Persons tabling may not leave the table to approach anyone and they must clearly identify themselves to individuals who visit the table.
 With limited exceptions (see “Solicitation” section of this policy for additional information), the solicitation of funds is prohibited.
-Any sale of goods or services must be approved by the Center for Student Involvement.
+Any sale of goods or services must be approved by Student Engagement.

 4. Tabling may be temporarily prohibited in a particular building when that building is reserved for a College sponsored activity.
 Should the College require the use of any building which includes a previously reserved table location, then every effort will be made to relocate or reschedule that tabling reservation.